DoctorJohn/aiohttp-zip-response/README.md

 ## Caveats

 - The `Content-Length` header is not set because the size of the ZIP archive is not known in advance.
 This means clients such as browsers cannot display a download progress bar.
+- This package currently doesn't support streaming of symbolic links to directories.